Advanced Topics in MHD

 June 11, 2018 — June 15, 2018

-- Andrew Hillier (University of Exeter, Exeter, Great Britain)
+- Andrew Hillier (University of Exeter, UK)

 Magnetohydrodynamics (MHD) is a union of fluid mechanics and electromagnetism and describes the macroscopic interaction of electrically conducting fluids and magnetic fields.
 Since its initial development in the 1930s, MHD has blossomed into a major area of fluid mechanics, with applications ranging from industry to astrophysics.
 The original development of MHD lay mainly in dynamo theory, which describes how fluid motions within stars and planets can act to generate and sustain a global magnetic field.
 Later, MHD became popular in the fusion community as the language that could describe the stability of magnetic fields containing plasma.